-Scholz's Africa visit: desire to strengthen economic ties – DW – 10/31/2023
+Scholz's Africa visit: Desire to strengthen economic ties – DW – 10/31/2023

 "I think it is great idea, a great opportunity for these two countries in West Africa to have these conversations with a great supporter of continental synergies and institutions like [Germany]," Bensah said.

-Ahead of the November 20 meeting of Africa and G20 countries in Berlin, Scholz hopes to send a signal of his positive intentions across the continent with his Africa visit.
+Ahead of the November 20 meeting of Africa and G20 countries in the German capital, Berlin, Scholz hopes to send a signal of his positive intentions across the continent with his Africa visit.

 Africa must own its development